CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-identity.md

-# REST API: fetching your identity
+# REST API: GET identity

 This method can be used if you want to find out the account that is linked to an API access token.
 By sending a GET request to the following URL, you can